 Using asynchronous clocks, when one port writes data to a memory location, the other port must not Read or Write that location for a specified amount of time.
-This clock-to-clock setup time is defined in the device data sheet, along with other block RAM switching characteristics.

 Collisions and Synchronous Clocks: General Guidelines

 Synchronous clocks cause a number of special case collision scenarios, described below.